-You may decide to file a fast appeal if you disagree with the decision about your release from a hospital, home health agency, skilled nursing facility, hospice, or a comprehensive outpatient rehabilitation facility.
+You may file a fast appeal if you disagree with the decision about your release from a hospital, home health agency, skilled nursing facility, hospice, or comprehensive outpatient rehabilitation facility.

-To learn more on how to fight your discharge with a fast appeal, keep reading.
+Keep reading to learn how to fight your discharge with a fast appeal.

-As soon as you decide you want to file a fast appeal, you can ask your provider to give you a notice of Medicare non-coverage which will tell you how to file a fast appeal.
+As soon as you decide to file a fast appeal, you can ask your provider to give you a notice of Medicare non-coverage, telling you how to file a fast appeal.
 Be sure to read the notice carefully.

-You contact your Beneficiary and Family-Centered Care Quality Improvement Organization (BFCC-QIO) for assistance in filing your appeal.
-The fast appeal will only cover the decision to end services, you only need a separate appeal for items that you receive after the decision to end services.
+You contact your Beneficiary and Family-Centered Care Quality Improvement Organization (BFCC-QIO) for assistance filing your appeal.
+The fast appeal will only cover the decision to end services, and you only need a separate appeal for items you receive after the decision to end services.

 The hospital cannot force you to discharge before the BFCC-QUI reaches a decision.
-So, you can stay in the hospital during the review of your appeal, coinsurances and deductibles will apply.
+So, you can stay in the hospital while reviewing your appeal; coinsurances and deductibles will apply.

-The fast appeal is only one type of Medicare appeal, there are different appeals for different things.
+The fast appeal is only one type of Medicare appeal, with different appeals for different things.

 Within two days of being admitted to a facility and before you’re discharged, you’ll get a notice called “An Important Message from Medicare about Your Rights.”
 On the notice, there will be contact information for the BFCC-QIO and details about your rights.

-Once the BFCC-QIO receives your request for a fast appeal, they will notify the plan and the facility you’re at, and your Medicare.
-When the plan and hospital have been notified by the BFCC-QIO of your fast appeal, the plan or the hospital will provide you with a “Detailed Notice of Discharge.”
+Once the BFCC-QIO receives your request for a fast appeal, they will notify the plan, your facility, and your Medicare.
+When the plan and hospital has notified by the BFCC-QIO of your fast appeal, the plan or the hospital will provide you with a “Detailed Notice of Discharge.”

 If the determination after your appeal is that the hospital is discharging you too soon, Medicare will continue to cover your hospital stay if it’s medically necessary.
 You’ll be responsible for covering any applicable coinsurance or deductible.

-If your insurance never gave authorization for the inpatient admission or the inpatient admission wasn’t for the emergency care, you may need to appeal the denial of coverage from your plan, which is separate from the fast appeal.
+If your insurance never authorized the inpatient admission or the inpatient admission wasn’t for emergency care, you may need to appeal the denial of coverage from your plan, which is separate from the fast appeal.

 Other than applicable co-insurance and deductibles, you won’t be responsible for paying hospital charges incurred through noon the day after the BFCC-QIO gives you a decision.